Sign in

 Before you sit down

 Roza is the voice and character of this house.
-Her readings are crafted with modern text-generation, grounded in the traditional meanings of the 1909 Rider–Waite deck — for reflection and entertainment, told the way an old woman by the fire would tell them.
+Her readings are grounded in the traditional meanings of the 1909 Rider–Waite deck — for reflection and entertainment, told the way an old woman by the fire would tell them.

 The candle is lit.
 The deck is on the table.